Undergraduate Catalog 2024-2025

 Website: http://www.wku.edu/history

-The History Department is home to the following programs: History, Social Studies, Legal Studies, Religious Studies, Asian Religions and Cultures, African American Studies, and Latin American Studies.
-The History Department offers a major in History, with or without one of six possible concentrations: Cultural History; History of Identity; Peace, Conflict, and Human Rights; Legal and Constitutional History; Africana History; and History of Science, Environment, and Medicine.
-We also offer a Religious Studies major and interdisciplinary majors in Legal Studies, Social Studies, and Asian Religions and Cultures.
-Students who pursue a double-major in History and Social Studies and who complete the professional education requirements may be certified in the teacher education program.
-The History Department also offers minors in History and Religious Studies and interdisciplinary minors in African American Studies, Latin American Studies, Legal Studies, and Asian Studies.
+The History Department is home to the following programs: History, Social Studies, Legal Studies, Religious Studies, Asian Studies, Africana Studies, and Latin American Studies.
+The History Department offers a major and an extended major in History, with or without one of seven possible concentrations: Cultural History; History of Identity; Peace, Conflict, and Human Rights; Legal and Constitutional History; Africana History; History of Science, Environment, and Medicine; and Public History.
+The History Department also offers a major in Religious Studies and interdisciplinary majors in Legal Studies, Social Studies, and Asian Studies.
+Students who pursue a major in Social Studies and who complete the professional education requirements may be certified in the teacher education program.
+Additionally, the History Department offers minors in History and Religious Studies and interdisciplinary minors in Africana Studies, Latin American Studies, Legal Studies, and Asian Studies.

 Students will find a strong sense of community in the History Department.
-The department is home to History and Religious Studies clubs and to chapters of the Association for the Study of African American Life and History and Phi Alpha Theta.
+The department is home to the History Club, the Religious Studies Club, and chapters of Phi Alpha Theta, the Association for the Study of African American Life and History, and the Berkshire Conference of Women Historians.
 The department also hosts an annual undergraduate research conference and sponsors robust department, campus, and community programming.

 The Department of History offers a variety of courses to students in any major as well as courses meeting Colonnade requirements for all students.
 When planning a program of study in the History Department, each student should be aware of the university’s academic requirements and regulations contained in this catalog in the chapter “Academic Information.”
 Specific attention should be given to the chapter subsections entitled (a) Academic Requirements and Regulations, (b) Academic Programs, and (c) Colonnade Requirements.
 Students should be aware that some academic programs may require additional scholastic regulations and standards not specified in the catalog.
 To obtain a copy of these regulations, students should contact the Department Chair.